 Students who are enrolled in clinical courses in health occupation programs are required to complete a medical information form and will be required to have updated immunizations as specified by the Division of Health Occupations.
 In accordance with Senate Bill 1517, (Texas Legislature, 1991).
 All students should have measles, mumps, rubella and tetanus immunizations prior to admission.
-Students who are enrolled in clinical courses in health occupation programs are required to complete a medical form and will be required to have updated immunizations as specified by the Division of Health Occupations.
+Students who are enrolled in clinical courses in health occupation programs (except RN-to-BSN), are required to complete a medical form and will be required to have updated immunizations as specified by the Division of Health Occupations.
+Although TVCC does not require the Covid-19 vaccine, health occupations clinical students may be required to get vaccinated and boosted depending on the requirements of their respective clinical facilities.